NEOSidekick/n8n-nodes-neos/TASKS.md

 User Story 8: Testing & QA

 Goal: Ensure the node, triggers, and access token logic work in real or simulated scenarios.
-1. [ ]	Task 8.1: Write unit tests for the NEOS CMS Trigger node (if the n8n environment supports them).
+1. [ ]	Task 8.1: Write unit tests for the NEOS CMS Trigger node.
 •	Check correct parsing of sample payloads.
 2. [ ]	Task 8.2: Write an integration test with cURL or Postman to the local webhook endpoint.
 •	Post a mock "nodePublished" event with valid access_token.